Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Performance Analysis

-Now, we asses the denoising performance of GGD and four of its hybrid frameworks by implementing them on three test images Barbara, cameraman, and mandrill.
+Now, we asses the denoising performance of GGD-SVD and four of its hybrid frameworks by implementing them on three test images Barbara, cameraman, and mandrill.
 Our parameter space is $\delta=8, 10, 12$, $\rho=3, 5, 7$, and $L=15, 20, 25$ for $\zeta=$20\%; $\delta=10, 12, 14$, $\rho=5, 7, 9$, and $L=15, 20, 25$ for $\zeta=$30\%; and $\delta=12, 14, 16$, $\rho=7, 9, 11$, and $L=15, 20, 25$ for $\zeta=$40\%.
 First, we impose three noise levels, $\zeta=$ 20\%, 30\%, and 40\% into each of the three test images.
-Then, for each test image and the noise level, we implement GGD and the four of its hybrid frameworks with all the parameter combinations, i.e., $\delta$'s, $\rho$'s, and $\zeta$'s.
-We compute the similarity between the noise-free original test image and its denoised version using the three performance metrics RE, PSNR, and SSIM.
-For each test image and noise level, we choose the best-denoised version with respect to each PSNR and SSIM.
-Table~\ref{tab:psnr} presents both RE and PSNR along with optimized parameter values with respect to PSNR, as they are related so that the best denoising is predicated by small RE and big PSNR.
+Then, for each test image and the noise level, we implement GGD-SVD and the four of its hybrid frameworks with all the parameter combinations, i.e., $\delta$'s, $\rho$'s, and $\zeta$'s.
+Using three performance metrics (RE, PSNR, and SSIM), we calculate the similarity between the noise-free original test image and its denoised version.
+In all the computations, the best-denoised version of the test image and noise level is chosen in reference to both PSNR and SSIM.Table~\ref{tab:psnr} presents both RE and PSNR along with optimized parameter values with respect to PSNR, as they are related so that the best denoising is predicated by small RE and big PSNR.
 Fig.~\ref{fig:psnr} shows the images denoised by each method with their optimized parameter values.
 We observe that RSVD attains the best denoising performance with respect to PSNR while PIME attains the second best.
-The performance of GGD, MCLA, and ALB are mostly similar.
+The performance of GGD-SVD, GGD-MCLA, and GGD-ALB are mostly similar.
 The performance, assessed using PSNR, of all five methods decreases as the noise contamination increases.
 Table~\ref{tab:ssim} presents SSIM and optimized parameter values with respect to SSIM.
 Fig.~\ref{fig:ssim} shows the images denoised by each method with their optimized parameter values.
 We observe in Table~\ref{tab:ssim} that while PIME attains the best denoising performance with respect to SSIM, all the other frameworks' performances are mostly similar.
-The structural similarity between the true image and the denoised image decreases for all five methods decreases as the noise contamination increases.
+The structural similarity between the true and the denoised images decreases for all five methods as the noise contamination increases.